|Nutritional Guidelines (per serving)|

+Nutritional Guidelines (per serving)|

 If you are looking for something spectacular for a special family dinner or holiday meal, this veal roast is an excellent option.
 The roast makes a fabulous holiday meal or Sunday dinner, and this results will wow your friends and family.

 Jazz the veal roast up with a variety of mushrooms, such as crimini, shiitake, button, oyster, and porcini.
 The roast is an impressive entree to serve dinner party guests.

 Preheat the oven to 350 F/180 C/Gas 4.
 Place a rack in a roasting pan or 9-by-13-by-2-inch baking pan.

-Rinse the veal roast with cold water and pat dry with paper towels.
+Pat the veal roast dry with paper towels.

 Rub the roast all over with the cut slice of garlic; discard the garlic.